mckib2/pygrappa/README.rst

     # (N, M) is the resolution of the desired Cartesian grid
     res = grog(kx, ky, k, N, M, Gx, Gy)

+    # Precomputations of fractional matrix powers can be accelerated
+    # using a prime factorization technique submitted to ISMRM 2020:
+    res = grog(kx, ky, k, N, M, Gx, Gy, use_primefac=True)

 See `examples.basic_radialgrappaop.py` for usage example.

 NL-GRAPPA uses machine learning feature augmentation to reduce model-